-Government Fund Expenditures focus is on:

-- Costs that result in a decrease in current financial resources (modified accrual). - Current financial resources are available to pay for current expenses. - Focuses on matching current resources to current expenditures. - Balance sheet and operating statements of governmental funds only reflect transactions that involve current financial resources.

-Example: In Governmental Funds, capital assets, which benefit current and future periods, but are purchased using current resources are recorded as expenditures, NOT as assets.
+Government Fund Expenditures focus is on: Flow of Current Financial Resources - Costs that result in a decrease in current financial resources (modified accrual). - Current financial resources are available to pay for current expenses. - Focuses on matching current resources to current expenditures. - Balance sheet and operating statements of governmental funds only reflect transactions that involve current financial resources. - Example: In Governmental Funds, capital assets, which benefit current and future periods, but are purchased using current resources are recorded as expenditures, NOT as assets.